-The VR tools are available in 3D Settings.
+The VR/AR tools are available in 3D Settings.

-- Select the VR panel in the top left.
+- Select the VR/AR panel in the top left.

-The VR tools in the editor let you configure how your model will be experienced with a virtual reality device.
-Here, you can control:
+The VR/AR tools in the editor let you configure how your model will be experienced with a virtual reality device or in augmented reality.

-The scale is the most important setting for virtual reality.
-In VR, you can really have a sense of scale.
+The scale is the most important setting for virtual reality and augmented reality.
+In VR/AR, you can really have a sense of scale.
 Just like in real life, you can tell when an object is big or small, far away or near.
-A 3D car could have the size of an actual car or look like a small toy, so it’s important to get scale right.
+A 3D car could have the size of an actual car or look like a small toy, so it's important to get scale right.

 - The character is 1,75m tall (5' 8⅞")